 By default, 1mgrd and the vendor daemons it manages write debug log output to standard out.
-To put this debug log output in a file, either redirect the output of the license server to a file or start 1mgrd with the -1 debug_log_path option.
-See lmgrd Command-Line Syntax for more information.
+To put this debug log output in a file, either redirect the output of the license server to a file or start 1mgrd with the -1 debug log path option.
+See Imgrd Command-Line Syntax for more information.